Page Reviewed / Updated - March 09, 2021

 To receive services under SMMC LTC, candidates must meet all the following criteria:

 Financial eligibility is complicated.
 The state considers both the applicant's income and assets.
-In 2020, the individual income limit for an applicant is $2,349 per month.
-For couples, when both parties are applying, the joint income limit is $4,698 / month.
+In 2021, the individual income limit for an applicant is $2,382 per month.
+For couples, when both parties are applying, the joint income limit is $4,764 / month.
 When only one spouse applies and the other does not, the couple has more options to qualify with regards to their income.
 The spouse who needs the care has the income limit as an individual applicant.
 The spouse who is not applying is permitted to keep enough income from the applicant spouse to enable her or him to continue living independently.
 In this situation, the applicant spouse can allocate his / her income to the healthy spouse (the non-applicant spouse).
 This also helps the applicant spouse to qualify income-wise for Medicaid.
 This is called the monthly maintenance needs allowance.
-And as of 2020, it allows an applicant spouse to transfer as much as $3,216 / month to his/her non-applicant spouse.
+In 2021, it allows an applicant spouse to transfer as much as $3,260 / month to his/her non-applicant spouse.

 The asset limit for a single applicant is $2,000, and the limit for a married couple, with both spouses applying, is $3,000.
 In situations where there is both an applicant spouse and a non-applicant spouse, different rules apply.
-As of 2020, a non-applicant spouse can retain up to $128,640 of the couples joint assets.
+As of 2021, a non-applicant spouse can retain up to $130,380 of the couples joint assets.
 This is called the community spouse resource allowance.
 It is intended to prevent the healthy spouse from becoming impoverished.
 Please note: Certain assets are considered exempt.
 Or said another way, they are non-countable toward Medicaid eligibility.
-For instance, one’s home, given the applicant or their spouse lives in it and the equity value is under $595,000 (in 2020).
+For instance, one’s home, given the applicant lives in it and his/her equity interest is under $603,000 OR a non-applicant spouse lives in the home (in 2021).
 Other exempt items include a vehicle, household belongings, personal items, such as one’s wedding ring, and burial plots.

 Persons whose assets or income exceed the Medicaid limits or couples where only one spouse requires Medicaid should strongly consider finding Medicaid planning.
 Doing so helps to ensure participants qualify and that their healthy spouses have adequate income and resources to continue living independently.
 Find assistance applying for Medicaid.